 A number of states provide significant assistance to self-represented parties through inperson self-service centers, some of which handle a very high volume of cases.
-The Maricopa County Superior Court Self-Service Center, for instance, has over 130,000 contacts with customers per year, and this number is trending upward.
-Their Self-Service Center has several locations, as well as a Law Library that handles more complicated questions and a separate Protective Order Center.
-Centers are staffed by a total of 30 full-time staff and 34 part-time AmeriCorps members.
-A California has Self-Help Centers in each county, staffed by attorneys who work for the court.
-S A center in downtown Los Angeles serves 250-300 people per day, and has several staff attorneys, a number of support staff, and utilizes the services of student volunteers and nonprofits.
-About 1.2 million people visited the Self-Help Centers in California last year.
-Maryland and Minnesota also run smaller in-person self-service centers.
+In Arizona, the Maricopa County Superior Court Self-Service Center, for instance, has over 130,000 contacts with customers per year, and this number is trending upward.93 Their Self-Service Center has several locations, as well as a Law Library that handles more complicated questions and a separate Protective Order Center.
+Centers are staffed by a total of 30 full-time staff and 34 parttime AmeriCorps members.94 In California, Self-Help Centers are located in each county, staffed by attorneys who work for the court.95 A center in downtown Los Angeles serves 250-300 people per day, and has several staff attorneys, a number of support staff, and utilizes the services of student volunteers and nonprofits.
+About 1.2 million people visited the Self-Help Centers in California last year.96 Maryland and Minnesota also run smaller in-person self-service centers.

-Services provided by in-person self-service centers vary, and include providing basic legal information, running workshops, helping people prepare their pleadings, creating form packets for claimants, and guiding litigants to the correct building or correct room.
-In Minnesota, there is a standing order from the Chief Justice that requires a mandatory review of filings for self-represented litigants in family law cases, so significant resources in Minnesota's walk-in centers are dedicated to performing this review.
+Services provided by in-person self-service centers vary, and include providing basic legal information,97 running workshops,98 helping people prepare their pleadings,99 creating form packets for parties,100 and guiding litigants to the correct building or correct room.101 In Minnesota, there is a standing order from the Chief Justice that requires a mandatory review of filings for self-represented litigants in family law cases, so significant resources in Minnesota's walk-in centers are dedicated to performing this review.

-Maryland is a little bit unusual, in that the attorneys at its Self-Help Centers can provide legal advice to self-represented claimants.
+Maryland is a little bit unusual, in that the attorneys at its Self-Help Centers can provide legal advice to self-represented parties.
 This is because Centers are staffed by Maryland Legal Aid, and because the type of service provided in self-help centers is classified as "high volume."
 In high-volume situations, attorneys do not have to do a thorough conflict check, and can provide legal advice as long as they are not actually aware of a conflict.
 Other self-help centers make attorneys available periodically to provide limited legal advice.
 For instance, in Minnesota, pro bono attorneys attend clinics and can provide legal advice to self-represented parties.
 Similarly, Utah has been scheduling self-represented cases of a certain type onto one calendar, then bringing in pro bono attorneys to provide legal representation on a limited scope basis on those days.